rhtahmd/TFL-Urban-Planning-Analysis/README.md

 # Introduction

 In this project, the goal is to analyze transportation data from Transport for London (TFL) to gain insights into urban planning.
+The dataset, sourced from (https://www.kaggle.com/datasets/astronasko/transport-for-london-journey-information), consists of : "a 5% sample of all Oyster card journeys performed in a week during November 2009 on bus, Tube, DLR, TfL Rail and London Overground.
+On journey by Tube or rail, an Oyster card user must touch in at the start, and touch out at the end for journey validation.
+On buses and trams, Oyster card users are only required to touch in so to validate their journey.

-The dataset, sourced from [Data Source], consists of [description of the dataset], including information about start stations, end stations, journey duration, and travel card types.
+", including information about start stations, end stations, journey duration, and travel card types.

 # Questions